mrdb303/canvasadsr/readme.md

 ## ADSR Graphic Class for JavaScript

-A JavaScript class to draw an ADSR envelope in a Canvas window of supplied pixel dimensions.
+A JavaScript class to draw a linear ADSR envelope in a Canvas window of supplied pixel dimensions.
 The lines will scale to supplied canvas size.
-Two styles available: Linear and Exponential.

 ###Class requires: